 - Natural remedies: vitamins and minerals, such as black cohosh, red clover and dong quai

 Women seeking relief from menopause symptoms should not feel like they do not have options.
-Your doctor is absolutely available to help, but you need to be proactive.
-By discussing your menopause symptoms and possible remedies with your doctor, you’re one step closer to finding a solution that brings you the relief you are in search of.
+Your healthcare provider is absolutely available to help, but you need to be proactive.
+By discussing your menopause symptoms and possible remedies with your provider, you’re one step closer to finding a solution that brings you the relief you are in search of.